pinkkila/stories/guide/cicd-guide.md

 ### Spring Cloud AWS Secrets Manager

-- Since we will later host our database on AWS and store the credentials in AWS Secrets Manager, we can use the Spring Cloud AWS Secrets Manager dependency to load them automatically.
+- Since the database will later be hosted on AWS and its credentials stored in AWS Secrets Manager, the Spring Cloud AWS Secrets Manager dependency provides integration for accessing those credentials.
 - Add the dependency to `build.gradle` (For some reason the version number is needed in this particular dependency.
-Check out the latest from [Maven Central](https://mvnrepository.com/artifact/io.awspring.cloud/spring-cloud-aws-starter-secrets-manager)):
+Check out the latest version from [Maven Central](https://mvnrepository.com/artifact/io.awspring.cloud/spring-cloud-aws-starter-secrets-manager)):

 ```
     implementation 'io.awspring.cloud:spring-cloud-aws-starter-secrets-manager:3.4.0'